Introducing Barrington Library

 Getting started

+You have a lot of information to absorb during your first weeks at Cranfield.
 The Library staff are happy to help you with any questions you might have.
-You will meet your Information Specialist during your induction.
-They understand your area of study and will show you how to access and use our resources.
+You will meet your Librarian during your induction – they understand your area of study and will show you how to effectively search, access, manage, cite and keep up to date with the literature you need for your work.

 Resources